-The candidate must have the Supervising Diplomate in the Specialty of Cardiology submit to the Chair of the Cardiology Residency Training and Credentials Committee detailed written documentation supporting the proposed program prior to the starting date of the proposed program.
+The candidate must have the Supervising Diplomate in the Specialty of Cardiology submit to the ACVIM office detailed written documentation supporting the proposed program prior to the starting date of the proposed program.
 If the program is approved, the Credentials Committee will send a letter of approval to both the candidate and the Supervising Diplomate.
-Then each year, by October 1, the candidate or Supervising Diplomate must submit a letter to the Credentials Committee documenting the status of the candidate in fulfilling the requirements listed above in E.2.b.
+Then each year, by October 1, the candidate or Supervising Diplomate must submit a letter to the ACVIM office documenting the status of the candidate in fulfilling the requirements listed above in E.2.b.
 Once all requirements have been fulfilled, the candidate may apply to take the Certifying Examination.
-Copies of all correspondence with the Credentials Committee must be included in the application.
+Copies of all correspondence with the ACVIM office and Credentials Committee must be included in the application.